 Traditional cataract surgery uses a no-stitch incision and is very safe and efficient.

 In the early stages of cataract development, a strengthened prescription will address the changes in your vision.
-As the cataracts progress, your eye lenses will progressively cloud until they require surgical removal.
+As the cataracts progress, your eye lenses will progressively cloud until you require surgery.
 Our team of doctors offer innovative cataract surgery and intraocular lens implant procedures to improve your sight.
 Our staff provides cataract treatments to clients in areas such as Ann Arbor, Toledo, Jackson, Kalamazoo, Adrian, and Lansing.
 Not only does our traditional cataract surgery incision technique require no stitching, but it also prevents eye shape distortion that would otherwise negatively affect your vision.

 After our staff of eye doctors perform a cataract treatment, you can go back to your normal routine—including exercise and other strenuous activity—in as little as one day.
-We offer cataract surgery and treatment solutions to customers in Michigan and Ohio.
+We offer cataract surgery and treatment solutions to customers in your area.
 The staff at Specialty Eye Institute makes eyesight restoration quick and convenient.
 Want to learn more about our traditional cataract surgery?
 Give our team of eye doctors a call at (877) 852-8463 to schedule a consultation.

 Cataract Surgery Recovery

 - Eliminates the need for stitches by using the eye’s internal pressure to keep the incision tightly closed

 - Eye shape is not distorted at all, as with older techniques